Elizabeth Gowdy Baker

+Early life and education

-Elizabeth Gowdy Baker (née Elizabeth Stewart Gowdy; 1860 – 1927) was an American portrait painter.
+Elizabeth Gowdy Baker (née Elizabeth Stewart Gowdy; 1860–1927) was an American portrait painter.
 She primarily worked in watercolors.

-Early life and education

 Elizabeth Gowdy was born in 1860, in Xenia, Ohio.
 She was the daughter of Ellen (née Johnson) and George W. Gowdy.

 She graduated from Monmouth College in Monmouth, Illinois, where she was a member of Kappa Kappa Gamma.
 Baker studied at Cooper Union, Art Students League of New York, New York School of Art (now Parsons School of Design), and the Pennsylvania Academy of the Fine Arts in Philadelphia.
 She continued her studies at Cowles Art School in Boston; under Frederick Freer, William Chase, and Harry Siddons Mowbray.
 She received a medal at Cooper Union.